Sbanks2/SQL_Bike_Share/README.md

 #### 5. Now that the permanent table is organized for analysis, queries will be run against it to ensure the data is as clean as possible and ready for analysis.
 ##### A query of summary data on the ride_duration_minutes column to make sure that the ride durations make sense.
 There shouldn't be negative ride times since it's impossible to have a negative ride duration.
-Outliers of data, if any, will also need to be reviewed to see how they are impacting the data.
+Outliers in the data, if any, will also need to be reviewed to determine their impact on the data.
 ```
 SELECT MAX(ride_duration_minutes) AS max,
         min(ride_duration_minutes) AS min,